 Flash teams are created with computational crowdsourcing.

 Flash teams and flash organizations can turn unstructured virtual teams with a lack of focus into functional groups of dedicated professionals.
-Throw several flash teams into the mix and you come up with an equally effective flash organization.

 4. Apply dynamic distributed leadership across teams.